Musiker15/msk_secretblips/Readme.md

 # SecretBlips
-FiveM Script - Make Blips visible an invisible with an Item
+FiveM Script - Make Blips visible with an Item

 ## Description
 * You can set the Item you want to use.